Holistische Arts

 Scar tissue Yes No

-Impact on pregnancy goals Risk of premature birth No adverse effect
+Impact on desire to have children Risk of preterm birth No adverse effect

-HPV virus approach Not directly Supportive via immune system
+HPV virus approach Not direct Supportive via immune system

 Recovery time Several weeks None